-This recipe and tutorial has been prepared especially for you, at your first attempt with soap making.
+So here you are, you have finally decided to make your first soap!
+This recipe and tutorial has been prepared especially for you, and your first attempt with soap making.

 Have you got all the necessary equipment to get started with soap making?
 Don't worry, there isn't really anything too complex or expensive to buy.

 This recipe involves handling lye (Sodium Hydroxide), a really caustic material.
 Just like driving a car, if you adopt the necessary safety measures, you’ll be just fine.

 Simple Vegan, Palm Oil Free Soap Recipe for Beginners

-Total grams/oz: 200 grams/7 oz
+- Total grams/oz: 200 grams/7 oz

-This is usually 25%) for the lye (which normally comes in sodium hydroxide solid flakes or pearls solid form) to dissolve itself.
-This will make the lye solution a bit more concentrated, but it will also allow the soap to unmould and cure faster, while saving some water at the same time.
+This is usually 25% for the lye (which normally comes in sodium hydroxide solid flakes or pearls solid form) to dissolve itself.
+This will make the lye solution a bit more concentrated.
+However, it will also allow the soap to unmould and cure faster.
+Saving both time and water.

 Should I use Tap or Distilled/Deionised Water?

-Which Olive Oil Type Should I Use?
+What Type of Olive Oil Should I Use?

-The unrefined version is perfectly fine if you are not thinking to play around with specific scents for your recipes!
-Unrefined Virgin or extra virgin coconut oil is also way more expensive, although more available to purchase from your local supermarket in a simple glass jar.
+The unrefined version is perfectly fine if you don't want your recipe to have a specific scent!
+Unrefined Virgin or extra virgin coconut oil is also more expensive, although easy to purchase at your local supermarket in a simple glass jar.
 Making it the perfect choice if you are making small batch soaps for yourself.

 Where do I get the Sodium Hydroxide (Lye)?

-Sodium Hydroxide cannot be shipped in any other material than plastic, but 1 bottle will last you a very long time.
+Sodium Hydroxide cannot be shipped in any other material other than plastic, but one bottle will last you a very long time.
 Plus, since it's a dry material, the bottles are very easy to recycle.

-It makes the soap a bit harder and long lasting as well as a bit more bubbly.
+It makes the soap a bit harder, long lasting and more bubbly.
 This also comes in plastic but you only need a teeny tiny bit of it so it will last you a super long time.

 Step 1: Work Area Preparation

-Step 2: Weighting and Melting
+Step 2: Weighing and Melting

-Weight your olive oil and coconut oil into 2 separate stainless steel or glass containers.
-If you live in a cold temperature area, your coconut oil will be solid so you would need to melt it on the stove before adding your olive oil.
+Next, weigh your olive oil and coconut oil in two separate stainless steel or glass containers.
+If you live in a cold area, your coconut oil will be solid so you will need to melt it on the stove before adding your olive oil.